1. 3 Good CV Examples for the First Job [2024]

 • Technology: developing interest in new technologies, office software, and tools

 If you’re looking for a job in a competitive market, you should arm yourself with patience.
 But there’s something more you can do to pursue your career goals.
-Develop a targeted cover letter to go with your CV.
+Develop a targeted cover letter to go with your first CV.
 Such a proactive approach puts you a step forward toward your vocation.

 Writing a cover letter shouldn’t take much time.
 Once you have your first CV ready, it’s easier to write a cover letter as it provides context to it.